 I will say it was deeply disturbing, and the more I thought about it, the more twisted it seemed.
 The story seems to me to be an attempt at some sort of allegory or metaphor, but of what I have no idea.
 What is the moral of the story?
 Good and evil don’t exist, so get while the getting is good?

 Hmm.
 Speaking personally, I found the story to have a fairly straightforward message: that bullying begets bullying.
-I’d say that’s a boy as clear cut as we can expect from a genre devoted to leaving the reader unsettled; possibly Lydia fits into the category of commentator who just doesn’t go for horror.
+I’d say that’s about as clear cut as we can expect from a genre devoted to leaving the reader unsettled; possibly Lydia fits into the category of commentator who just doesn’t go for horror.

 Finally, we have this comment by C. Goldvine: